javelit/docs/content/get-started/fundamentals/tutorials/create-a-multi-page-app.md

 - Model selection dropdown
 - Connection status

-Remember, Jeamlit apps are resolved top to bottom.
+Remember, Javelit apps are resolved top to bottom.
 While the `Jt.navigation` and `currentPage.run()` automatically add a table of content in the sidebar and URL paths management, the app is still executed top to bottom.
 In this demo, the entrypoint app does not call the current page if the ollama model is not available.
 The preconditions checks are not duplicated in all pages!